schumar/ESP_BaPoTeSta/README.md

 ## Current state

-I've already built 3 sensors of v0.3, have now improved the board massively, and am in the process of ordering the parts for the second run (ca. 50 pieces).
+I've already built 3 sensors of v0.3, and around 60 of v0.5.
+Right now I'm working on a major redesign of the board, and improving the firmware.

 The sensors are reporting their data via MQTT, so the data can be received with [OpenHAB](http://www.openhab.org/), [FHEM](http://fhem.de/fhem.html) or a small Perl script.